symentis/grails-audit-logging-plugin/README.md

-# Grails Audit Logging Plugin - Grails 3.3.x
+# Grails Audit Logging Plugin

 The Audit Logging plugin for Grails adds generic event based Audit Logging to a Grails project and also adds support to domain models for hooking into the GORM events system.